mattbierner/blog.mattbierner.com/_posts/2020-03-16-things-i-clicked-so-that-they-would-die.md

 I mention this not just to be humorous but because this was a real problem; I probably had to filter out a few hundred images like the above.

 Back on topic, I like how the composite images capture the shifting color palette as you move through the game.
-This is most clear when the image are reduced down to a single pixel per frame.
+This is most clear when the images are reduced down to a single pixel per frame.

 {% include image.html file="legendary-single.png" description="Legendary play through with 1px per shot" %}